 Yesterday I took a big step for me.
-I took all 3 boys hiking on the Pacific Crest Trail, without my backup of having Kirk along with me.
+I took all 3 boys hiking on the Pacific Crest Trail (PCT), without my backup of having Kirk along with me.
 We met up with my friend Jennifer, who writes at The Hiker Mama, and her two children.
-Back in the day, I hiked with her when her kids were young – and I had the older kid 😉 Quite the switch, as her kids are 8 & 12 now.
-It was nice to walk with someone who understand it though!
+Back in the day, I hiked with her when her kids were young, and I had the older kid.
+Quite the switch, as her kids are 8 & 12 now.
+It was nice to walk with someone who understand it though.

-We chose Lodge Lake – Jennifer had not been there before and it had been I think fall of 2008 since I had last visited that section.
-So if anything, it felt like new to me, especially that the younger boys had never been there!
+We chose Lodge Lake, south of Snoqualmie Pass, off of I-90.
+Jennifer had not been there before, and it had been I think fall of 2008 since I had last visited that section.
+So if anything, it felt like new to me, especially that the younger boys had never been there.

 As long as you don’t look down to your left, the hike up is gorgeous – but honestly I-90 isn’t very loud.
-I realized that with being last in the line, with a 2-year-old in front of me, boy this pace was nice 😉
+I realized that with being last in the line, with a 2-year-old in front of me, boy this pace was nice.
+You don’t get out of breath!

 We took a break at Beaver lake, at the crest of the hill, and Alistaire decided it was sitting time.
-Good thing I had the Deuter backpack with me 😉 Walker was much more interested in my GPS unit.
+Good thing I had the Deuter kid carrier backpack with me.
+Walker was much more interested in my GPS unit than in his lunch.

-Beaver Lake is pretty for what it is – a small lake/meadow that is sunny:
+Beaver Lake is pretty for what it is, a small lake/meadow that is sunny.
+It can get buggy, but is a nice spot to rest.

 If one isn’t paying attention it is easy enough to miss Lodge Lake.
 It doesn’t sit right on the trail.
-There is a large campsite right off the trail, and a trail to the lake, maybe a 10th of a mile long, with another large campsite near the lake:
+There is a large campsite right off the trail, and a trail to the lake, maybe a 10th of a mile long, with another large campsite near the lake.
+It is used by thru hikers often, who want an early start rolling through Snoqulamie Pass (the pass is a popular resupply stop), before heading into the wild.

 The sunniest day ever for me at Lodge Lake.
 It was balmy warm, with a light breeze and only a few bugs (wow).
 It may have helped that the past week was cold and wet though!